CU-ESIIL/Innovation-Summit-2024__3_Biodiversity-resilience-to-climate-change/docs/worksheets/worksheet_3.md

 Day 2 report-back questions are about the team *process*.
 We are interested in your team’s unique experience.
 Below are some prompts you might consider.
 You don't need to address all of them - choose which ones you want to present.
 Please limit your reflection to 2-3 mins.

 1. **What worked well for your team?**
+   Respectful listening across members, laying out groundwork for long term goals first, which then directed our work for the day
-3. **What’s one thing you would change?**
+2. **What’s one thing you would change?**

-4. **Did your group ever have an “ah-ha” moment?
+3. **Did your group ever have an “ah-ha” moment?
 What led up to that moment?**
+   Converging on our question yesterday was an "ah ha" moment
-5. **Did your group experience the groan zone?
+4. **Did your group experience the groan zone?
 What is one tip you want to share with future groups at the Summit about getting through the groan zone?**
-     - [insert your group reflection responses here]
+   No groan zone, made constructive progress throughout!

 **************************************************************